Foreword by Mark Clifford

 So cuff your jeans, lace-up those PF Flyers and race from today into the world of yesterday.
 Now, step right up and listen to my dad, James O. Clifford Sr., remember what life was like when he was a ten-year-old boy adventuring amongst San Francisco’s grand sand dunes.

-Growing Up in the Sunset’s ‘Desert’
+Growing Up in the SF Sunset’s ‘Desert’

 Trent McShane, the main character in the riveting novel Typhoon Coast, retraced a lot of history for me, bringing back memories of growing up in San Francisco’s Sunset District right after World War II.